 Frequently Asked Questions

 Information Technology (IT) is a broad and evolving career field encompassing a wide variety of tasks and core competencies.
-Because of this there are many unique degree focuses to choose from in addition to IT management, including:
+Because of this there are many types of IT degrees to choose from in addition to IT management, including:

-- Information Technology (IT) – Bachelor/Associate of Science
+- Information Technology (IT) – Diploma, Bachelor/Associate of Science

 - Cybersecurity – Bachelor of Science